 - grapefruit juice

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Do not become pregnant while taking this medicine or for 4 months after the last dose.
-Men should use effective contraception during treatment and for 3 months after the last dose.
-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
-There is a potential for serious side effects to an unborn child.
-Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine or for 1 week after the last dose.
+Do not become pregnant while taking this medicine or for 4 months after stopping it.
+Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 3 months after stopping it.
+There is a potential for serious harm to an unborn child.
+Talk to your health care provider for more information.
+Do not breast-feed an infant while taking this medicine or for 1 week after stopping it.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 - allergic reactions (skin rash, itching or hives; swelling of the face, lips, or tongue)

 - fruity breath

 - high blood sugar (increased hunger, thirst, or urination; unusually weak or tired; blurry vision)